This Mexican Black Bean Soup is packed full of bean protein. An easy 4-ingredient soup base that can be topped with whatever is your favorite.

 If you properly prepare your legumes at home instead of using canned, you can make them easier to digest.
 It’s a once a week thing if you eat a lot of legumes, and a once a month thing if you eat little because you can freeze them!!

 How to Cook Dried Black Beans for Black Bean Soup

-- Soak the beans in abundant water for AT LEAST 12 hours.
+- Soak your beans: the most important step is to soak your beans for at least 8-12 hours and up to 24 hours with an in-between rinse and water change.
 This step is crucial!
-Soaking is essential to get rid of anti nutrients and the number 1 cause of those secondary effects I was talking about further up.
+Soaking is essential to get rid of anti-nutrients and the number 1 cause of those secondary effects I was talking about further up.
 This step takes literally 1 minute, so why fuss about having to soak??
 Put your beans in a big bowl, fill the bowl up with abundant water (at least a fist above the beans), cover with a clean cloth and let sit on the kitchen counter.
 I do this the night before I plan on cooking beans.
-If you worry to forget this step you should really, really, really check out this Meal Planning Guide (not available anymore) because it’ll teach you how to meal plan your whole week and this way you WILL remember to do everything.

-- Rinse beans really really well under cold water once finished soaking or if soaking for more than 12 hours because you didn’t get to cooking them right away.
-This step is required to rinse away all those anti nutrients and gunk that causes you to pass wiiiiindddd.
+- Rinse beans really really well under cold water once finished soaking.
+This step is required to rinse away all those anti-nutrients and gunk that causes you to pass wiiiiindddd.

-- After the 3-4 hours, turn off the heat and either eat right away, make your soup or just let sit at room temperature until cooled down so you can store it in freezer safe containers.
-I freeze 2 cups at a time because about 2 cups with liquid and all makes about the same amount as a can of beans and this way I have about 5 “cans” of beans in the freezer for whenever I need them.
+- Once cooked either eat right away, make your Mexican Black Bean Soup, or just let sit at room temperature until cooled down so you can store it in freezer-safe containers.
+I freeze 2 cups at a time because about 2 cups with liquid and all make about the same amount as a can of beans and this way I have about 5 “cans” of beans in the freezer for whenever I need them.